DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Meet with Center for Leadership and Justice partners on Zoom, 1:45-2:30pm for our progress report on Build 2+3.

 ## Fri 14 Oct
-- Alternative Assignment #2B: 12-1pm Education Team Training Erika Haynes from [CT School + State Finance Project](https://schoolstatefinance.org) on Zoom.
+- Alternative Assignment #2B: 12-1pm Education Team Training with Erika Haynes from [CT School + State Finance Project](https://schoolstatefinance.org) on Zoom.
 See my email to register in advance for the Zoom link.
 I also will attend.
 See Alternative Assignment guidelines.

 ### Tue 18 Oct
 - Overview of Learning Goal #6: Map Your Data.
 Start reading HODV chapter <https://handsondataviz.org/map.html>